A few hundred spider species can be found in the Tri-State area.

 A comprehensive interior / exterior triple-barrier residual treatment using liquids, dusts and granulars.
 Crevices and voids must be injected.

-Small (3/8 inch) and pale yellow in color.
+Small (3/8 inch) and pale yellow (yellow sac spider) or tan in color.
 The legs may appear light gray to yellow.
-A silk tube is around one inch in length and will hide the spider during daytime hours.
+A silk tube around one inch in length is typically constructed along ceiling/wall junctures and will hide the spider during daytime hours.
 The most common of the 3 local "venomous spiders of concern" found inside the home.

-The Yellow Sac Spider roams at night to feed on insect prey.
-Ceiling and wall junctures in hallways and sometimes throughout basement areas.
+The Sac Spider roams at night to feed on insect prey.
+Commonly found in hallways and sometimes throughout basement areas.

 The silk tube is around one inch in length, found at ceiling-wall junctures, and will hide the spider during daytime hours, before it roams at night to feed on insect prey.